-Non-fiction manuscripts, articles, letters and documents differ to the needs within a fiction manuscript, however, needing to maintain a structurally sound narrative flow, remains.
-In non-fiction writing, factual accuracy is of the utmost importance, and a good substantive editor will flag areas of concern to ensure the information presented by the writer is correct, and not fictional or plagiarised.
+Non-fiction manuscripts, articles, letters and documents differ to the needs within a fiction manuscript, however, maintaining a structurally sound narrative flow remains.
+In non-fiction writing, factual accuracy is essential and a substantive editor will flag areas of concern to ensure information presented is correct and not fictional or plagiarised.

-Substantive editing can also be helpful when a writer feels blocked or is struggling to bring their ideas together coherently.
-Although, please note, this type of in-depth analysis can sometimes be unhelpful if the writer is still in the exciting stages of idea formulation and creative birthing.
+Substantive editing can also be helpful when a writer feels blocked or is struggling to flesh out their ideas.
+Although, this type of in-depth analysis can sometimes be unhelpful if the writer is still in the exciting stages of idea formulation and creative birthing.
 Respectfully, Kyla-Jayne prefers not to interfere during this stage.

-Rather, if the writer feels blocked in the 1st draft stage, it is much better to find some delicious creative stimulation to provide the writer with the energy to carry on.
+Rather, if the writer feels blocked in the first draft stage, it is much better to find some creative stimulation to provide the writer with energy to progress through the sometimes saggy middle.